jonamar/coverletter_wiz/README.md

 3. **Content Rating**: The ContentProcessor provides various rating workflows (batch rating, tournaments, category refinement) to help you identify your strongest content.

-4. **Job Analysis**: The JobAnalyzer analyzes job postings, extracting key requirements and creating structured job profiles.

-5. **Content Matching**: The ContentMatcher combines your rated content blocks with job requirements to help you create targeted cover letters.
+4. **Content Matching**: The ContentMatcher combines your rated content blocks with job requirements to help you create targeted cover letters.

 The system follows these core design principles: